MarkusMueller-DS/Content-DB/README.md

 - create a sql-Database which is automatically updated
 - combine everything in one web app (Django)

+### Files
+- Notebooks are WIP and are, for now, only for testing purposes

 ### Progress
 - [ ] Gmail
     - [x] connected to the api